 Ms. Lockhart began her professional career as a programmer aid at Ling Temco Vought in Grand Prairie, Texas, in 1966, remaining in this role for two years before becoming a programmer analyst at Trinity University in San Antonio from 1967 to 1968 and Information Systems Technology in Dallas from 1969 to 1971.
 She then served as a systems engineer at Optimum Systems Inc., in Dallas from 1972 to 1975 before joining University Computing Co. in Dallas as a senior programmer analyst from 1971 to 1972 and again from 1975 to 1981.
 Shifting into finance, Ms. Lockhart managed CIF Project Banking Systems Inc., in Dallas from 1981 to 1983 and was the project manager at Shared Financial Systems in Dallas from 1983 to 1993.
 Leading up to retirement, she was the lead software engineer at Bank of America from 1993 to 2010, a part-time iOS coder at Sound Solutions from 2011 to 2014 and a program re-platform analyst at Fidelity Investments from 2012 to 2014.

 Ms. Lockhart’s parents were very persistent.
 Her father started a masonry contracting business at the end of World War II.
-Her parents also taught themselves geology.
+Her parents also taught themselves geology and bought a rock crushing company, Texas Architectural Aggregate (TAA).
+Her brother, David Williams, is now the president of the company.
 What inspired or motivated Ms. Lockhart on her professional journey was getting things working and getting closer to a working module.
 If it didn’t work yesterday, you work until you get it right and progress inspired her.
 Today, she is the proud mother of two wonderful children, Amy Louise and Adam Conan.